 By now, you are ready to get those teenage chicks out of your house or garage.
 They are becoming increasingly messy.
 They probably need more space to roam around.
 You are ready to begin the process of moving chicks to the coop.
 But are the chicks ready?
 Here are a couple of things to keep in mind before you evict them from their brooder box and move them into the coop.

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosures page.)

-First off, they need to be fully feathered out before moving chicks to the coop.
+First off, your baby chicks need to be fully feathered out before moving them to the coop.
 This means they need to have lost all of their baby fuzz and have full-fledged chicken feathers.
 This usually occurs between 5 & 12 weeks of age.
 Some breeds take longer to feather out than others.
 The chicks in the picture on the left are NOT ready to make the move outdoors yet.
 They can be put outside for a bit during warm days as long as they are watched closely.
 The chick on the right is fully feathered and should be fine in the coop with no heat lamp or brooder light.